 - 8 nights

-- BOAT Crucero Red Sea Blue Force 3
+- BOAT Cruise Red Sea Blue Force 3

 Day 1 (Saturday) Hurghada: Arrival and assistance at the airport of Hurghada.
 Luggage pick-up.
 At the indicated time, transfer to the port of Hurghada or Port Ghaleb.
-Board in the RED SEA BLUE FORCE 3, welcome cocktail and presentation of the boat and crew.
+Embark on RED SEA BLUE FORCE 3, welcome cocktail and presentation of the boat and crew.
 Distribution of cabins.
 Overnight on board.

 Friday afternoon/evening, arrival at port.
 Dinner and overnight on board.

-Day 8 (Saturday) HURGHADA OR PORT GHALEB: Disembark in Port Ghaleb or Hurghada.
+Day 8 (Saturday) HURGHADA : Disembark in Hurghada.
 Transfer to the hotel in Hurghada.
 Day of rest to remove residual nitrogen.
-Free time to enjoy the local environment, make purchases and/or optional tours in the area.
+Free time to enjoy the local environment, shopping and/or optional tours in the area.
 Dinner and overnight at the hotel

 Day 9 (Sunday) Hurghada: at the scheduled time, transfer to the airport.